EIP 1962: EC arithmetic and pairings with runtime definitions

 Every operation of such kind should specify curve parameters right after the “operation” byte:

-• BE encoded parameter A for a curve in the Weierstrass form.
+for a curve in the Weierstrass form.
 May be zero but still must take the whole field element length.
-Must be less than modulus, no reduction should be performed by the precompile.
+Must be less than modulus, no reduction should be performed by the precompile. - BE encoded parameter

 Point addition